garden-io/garden/docs/other-plugins/exec.md

 spec:
   persistent: true
   deployCommand: [npm, run, dev]
-  statusCommand: [./is-ready.sh] # <-- Garden check the status at an interval until the command returns 0 or timesout
+  statusCommand: [./is-ready.sh] # <--- Garden checks the status at an interval until the command returns 0 or times out
   cleanupCommand: [npm, run, clean]
 ```

-Also check out the [local-service project](../../examples/local-service) for a full example.
+You'll find a complete example of this in our [local-service example project](../../examples/local-service).

 {% hint style="info" %}
 If you need your local service to _receive_ traffic from the remote parts of your system